microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/profilecardannotation.md

 ---
 title: "profileCardAnnotation resource type"
-description: "Allows an administrator to customize the appearance of selected fields in the Microsoft 365 profile card." ms.localizationpriority: medium
+description: "Allows an administrator to customize the appearance of selected fields in a Microsoft 365 profile card." ms.localizationpriority: medium
 author: "rwaithera"
 ms.prod: "people"